-Indeed, it is testament to Ramires’ unsung hero status that the thing for which he is best remembered away from Stamford Bridge – a goal against Barcelona – is not even necessarily the best example of a Chelsea midfielder finding the net against the Catalan club.
+Yet, perfectly befitting Ramires’ unsung hero status, the thing for which he is best remembered away from Stamford Bridge – a goal against Barcelona – is not even necessarily the best example of a Chelsea midfielder finding the net against the Catalan club.

 Back in 2009, it looked for some time as though the semi-final meeting between Guus Hiddink’s Blues and a Barça side managed by then-rookie Pep Guardiola would be decided by a moment of brilliance from Michael Essien.

 Like Ramires, Essien was not best known for his goals, but a long-range strike against Arsenal and an almost-decisive volley against Barça meant few cared.